kndl/my-life-prompted/_pages/workshops.md

 ### What if I can’t complete the workshop for some reason?
 Things happen.
 If you start the workshop and a scheduling conflict emerges, please email me so that you can be added to an upcoming cohort.
 Please read the refund policy for any additional questions.

+### More questions?
+Feel free to reach out to me directly by emailing tumbleweedpioneer AT gmail DOT com

 {% endtab %}